concordchat-legacy/branding/README.md

 # Brand
-The Concord brand is manufactured to look sleek and minimalistic, We're keen on keeping thing's to quality and to code, so if you do end up using the Concord brand somewhere please send it our way for approval.
+The Concord brand is manufactured to look sleek and minimalistic,

+We're also keen on keeping things quality.
+If you're gonna use the Concord brand somewhere, please keep it tasteful and send it our way for approval.

 # Word Mark
-The word mark should be the logo shown on banners, embeds, thumbnails and anything related.
+The word mark should be the logo shown on banners, embeds, thumbnails, and anything related.

 <p float="left" align="center">
   <img src="./wordmarks/darkmode.png" width="300" />